-NeoTX’s first clinical STR candidate, naptumomab estafenatox (NAP), is currently being evaluated for advanced solid tumors.
-Additional drug candidates developed with the STR platform have the potential for treating hematologic cancers and additional solid tumor indications such as glioblastoma.
-While the STR platform is currently in clinical trials in combination with checkpoint inhibitors, STR may enhance other therapeutic modalities.
+NeoTX’s lead TTS lead molecule, naptumomab estafenatox (NAP), is currently being evaluated for advanced solid tumors.
+Additional drug candidates developed with the TTS platform have the potential to treat hematologic cancers and additional solid tumor indications such as glioblastoma.

-Additionally, NeoTX is actively exploring in-licensing deals and partnerships that give the company access to new early-stage drugs that would be complementary to the STR platform.
+Additionally, NeoTX is actively exploring in-licensing deals and partnerships that give the company access to new early-stage drugs that would be complementary to the TTS platform.

-Naptumomab estafenatox (NAP), NeoTX’s lead candidate, and the first STR platform drug to enter the clinic, is currently in a Phase 1b clinical trial for advanced and metastatic solid tumor indications.
-NAP was licensed from Active Biotech (NASDAQ STOCKHOLM: ACTI) in 2016 and has potential for investigation as monotherapy and in combination with other modalities, including chemotherapy, CAR-T cell therapy and checkpoint inhibitors.
+Naptumomab estafenatox (NAP), NeoTX’s lead TTS candidate,is currently in a Phase 1b clinical trial in collaboration with AstraZeneca for advanced and metastatic solid tumor indications.
+NAP was licensed from Active Biotech (NASDAQ STOCKHOLM: ACTI) in 2016.
+It is currently under preclinical and/or clinical investigation as a stand-alone monotherapy and in combination with other modalities, including chemotherapy, CAR-T cell therapy and checkpoint inhibitors.

 NAP is directed against tumors expressing 5T4 antigen, which is present on many types of cancers, including the most frequent solid tumors.